VU-Programming/OOFP-snake/README.md

    - keep track of past gamestates
    - keep track of whether reverse is enabled
 You are allowed to locally use vars and builders (i.e. ListBuilder) inside functions.

+To get the points for not using a 2-dimensional structure:
+* Do not store cells in a 2-dimensional structure
+* Do not store points for empty grid cells.
+This typically means storing the Snake as a list of points, and the apple as a point.

 The reward for using an immutable gamestate and not using a 2 dimensional array/list is to reward trying out new styles of programming.
 Code style is judged as described in the readable code lectures and the